-The Covid-19 pandemic has resulted in significant volatility in the financial markets worldwide.
-Numerous governments including UAE have announced measures to provide both financial and non-financial assistance to the affected entities.
-The pandemic affects the assumptions and estimation uncertainty associated with the measurements of assets and liabilities with details covered in Note 33 (a) of these financial statements.
+The Covid-19 pandemic resulted in significant volatility in the financial markets worldwide.
+Numerous governments including UAE announced measures to provide both financial and non-financial assistance to the affected entities.
+The pandemic has effects on the assumptions and estimation uncertainty associated with the measurements of assets and liabilities with details covered in Note 33 (a) of these financial statements.